appscode/blog/content/post/update-version-of-opensearch-database-in-gke/index.md

 ## Overview

 KubeDB is the Kubernetes Native Database Management Solution which simplifies and automates routine database tasks such as Provisioning, Monitoring, Upgrading, Patching, Scaling, Volume Expansion, Backup, Recovery, Failure detection, and Repair for various popular databases on private and public clouds.
 The databases supported by KubeDB include MongoDB, Elasticsearch, MySQL, MariaDB, Redis, PostgreSQL, Percona XtraDB, and Memcached.
 Additionally, KubeDB also supports ProxySQL, PgBouncer, and the streaming platform Kafka.
 You can find the guides to all the supported databases in [KubeDB](https://kubedb.com/).
 KubeDB provides support not only for the official [Elasticsearch](https://www.elastic.co/) by Elastic and [OpenSearch](https://opensearch.org/) by AWS, but also other open source distributions like [SearchGuard](https://search-guard.com/) and [OpenDistro](https://opendistro.github.io/for-elasticsearch/). **KubeDB provides all of these distribution's support under the Elasticsearch CR of KubeDB**.
-In this tutorial we will update version of OpenSearch cluster in Google Kubernetes Engine (GKE).
+In this tutorial we will update version of OpenSearch database in Google Kubernetes Engine (GKE).
 We will cover the following steps:

 1) Install KubeDB
 2) Deploy OpenSearch Cluster